geeknik/my-awesome-stars/topics.md

 ## api

-- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing open source data connector.
+- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing integration agent.
 Use it as a layer between you and any complex / legacy APIs and always get the data that you want in the format you expect.
 - [getAsterisk/deepclaude](https://github.com/getAsterisk/deepclaude) - A high-performance LLM inference API and Chat UI that integrates DeepSeek R1's CoT reasoning traces with Anthropic Claude models.
 - [foss42/apidash](https://github.com/foss42/apidash) - API Dash is a beautiful open-source cross-platform (macOS, Windows, Linux, Android & iOS) API Client built using Flutter which can help you easily create & customize your HTTP & GraphQL API requests,
 - [raidendotai/cofounder](https://github.com/raidendotai/cofounder) - ai-generated apps , full stack + generative UI